£23,000 Lorry Theft Foiled on M2 Motorway

-Lorry Targeted While Driver Slept
+Lorry Looted While Driver Slept

-Suspect Charged
+Suspect Charged and Remanded

-Ongoing Investigation
+Ongoing Investigation and Security Concerns

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.